Retro-Devils/Mugen-Pi-4/README.md

 Click on Wine Desktop.
 If wine doesn't launch Mugen wont.

+Exit wine desktop by clicking start then run then type "shutdown" and press ok or enter.

 7.Move Mugens to pi

 move games to /home/RetroPie/roms/wine/games This can be done many ways pixel desktop and midnight commander to name a few